 We find strong evidence to support our hypothesis.
-Table 3 presents our two baseline models, with and without the interaction term, and Table 4 presents the marginal effects for the logistic model.11 To facilitate readability, the tables do not display the time fixed effects and environmental issue-related dummy variables that have no statistically significant effect.
-Figure 3 displays the marginal effect of COLLECTIVE BODY in the logistic model at different values of POWER ASYMMETRY.
-A similar figure for the linear model is included in Appendix A.
+Table 4 presents our two baseline models, with and without the interaction term, and Table 5 presents the marginal effects for the logistic model.12 To facilitate readability, the tables do not display the time fixed effects and environmental issue-related dummy variables that have no statistically significant effect.
+Figure 2 displays the marginal effect of COLLECTIVE BODY in the logistic model at different values of POWER ASYMMETRY.
+A similar figure for the linear model is included in the online appendix.